Living Land Acknowledgement Statement

 We would also like to thank Curtis Zunigha from The Lenape Center for his partnership and generosity throughout this process.

 We thank our PAFA community for their support and dedication to this vital project.
-We would like to give special recognition to the members of our POD Network and our Executive sponsors:

 PAFA’s territorial acknowledgment remains a living document — a long-lasting and ongoing commitment to do better and work in ethical and reciprocal relationship with the living Lenape communities whose land PAFA occupies.